 - Our programs focus on supporting all communities in Washington, Wyoming, Alaska, Montana and Idaho (WWAMI region).

-Telehealth is available cross UW Medicine.
-Our network includes over 100 sites across five states, and offers easy, reliable, and secure access to nationally and internationally recognized physicians—physicians who understand and appreciate the unique challenges of community care delivery.
+Telehealth is available across UW Medicine.
+Our network includes over 100 sites across five states, and offers easy, reliable and secure access to nationally and internationally recognized physicians—physicians who understand and appreciate the unique challenges of community care delivery.